Abdulrahman-K-S/Abdulrahman-K-S/README.md

 💻 I'm an undergrad-student at EUI - Egypt Univesity of Informatics and a Software Enginnerr & A Cybersecurity Analyst in the making.
 Hoping to be a White Hat hacker.

-:mag: I am a curious and :bulb: a creative person and always ready to learn and discover new hobbies and interests:books:.
+I am a curious :mag: and a creative :bulb: person and always ready to learn and discover new hobbies and interests :books:.

 I also enjoy volleyball 🏐, movies :clapper: and good music 📻.

 ### Technologies